Yes, don't laze about in your pyjamas or slippers! Get up and get sorted. If you look good, you'll feel good!

 What are the top 10 points on my gratitude list?

-How do I view dying and the time that I have left on earth?
+How do I view my life to date and the time that I have left on earth?

 What's the one thing Id like to change or improve about myself?